Casino Cruises in Florida

 Current Florida Casino Cruise Lines

-Back in 2004 there were 17 gambling boats in Florida, today there are just two casino boats in Florida; the Victory I sailing from Port Canaveral (close to Cape Canaveral) on the Atlantic coast and the smaller Tropical Breeze Casino sailing from Port Richey, north of Tampa on the Gulf Coast.
-Both offer a range of Las Vegas style casino games.
+Back in 2004, there were 17 gambling boats in Florida.
+Today, there are just two casino boats in Florida: the Victory I, sailing from Port Canaveral (close to Cape Canaveral) on the Atlantic coast, and the smaller Tropical Breeze Casino, sailing from Port Richey, north of Tampa, on the Gulf Coast.
+Both offer a range of Las Vegas-style casino games.

-This means there are no longer any casino cruise boats operating from North or South Florida, only Central Florida but most of the land based casinos and pari-mutuels are in South Florida.
+This means there are no longer any casino cruise boats operating from North or South Florida, only Central Florida, but most of the land-based casinos and pari-mutuels are in South Florida.

 Victory Casino Cruises, Port Canaveral

-At present the ship does not sail on Mondays and Tuesdays to allow additional deep cleaning.
+The ship does not sail on Mondays and Tuesdays to allow additional deep cleaning.

 The Victory II and the Mayport operation closed down in 2018.